robertoAHenkel/aaron/003-simple-rag-qa.md

 ### Core Components for a simple RAG Q&A implementation

 1.  **Search Page (`src/app/search/page.tsx`)**:
-    -   This is the main page component for the semantic search feature.
+    -   This is the page component for the semantic search feature.
     -   It integrates the `useVectorSearch` hook to perform searches and display results.
     -   It also uses the `useSummaryGen` hook to generate summaries.
     -   Key elements to examine: